DeryaOkulda2012/PyBer_Analysis-/README.md

 * The purpose of the new analysis is well defined.
 (3 pt)

 ## Results:
-* Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
+* Using images from the summary DataFrame and multiple-line chart, the differences in ride-sharing data among the different city types will be described.
-* There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
-(7 pt)

 ### Total Rides:
 The total number of rides in each city type is as follows: